matthew-c-lenert/Long-Gen/README.md

 random_effects: features that have patient specific values.
 These patient specific (random) effects determine the correlation structure of the outcome and create inter-subject variability.
 It is recommended that you at least specify ["intercept","time"] as random effects to cause the outcome to be correlated over time.
 Non-linear time components can have patient specific effects by adding "trend-time" to the list.
 You can give features a patient specific effect by adding them to the list like so: ["intercept","time","x1"].
 Please specify a list of features and the intercept.
 Patient specific effects are normally distributed and centered at 0 as per standard assumptions of the random effects model.
 Default is ["intercept","time","trend-time"].

 coefficient_values: you can specify a dictionary of coefficient values to create a precise model.
 The dictionary should have the feature name as the key and the numeric coefficient as the value.
 You must give all features including "time", "trend-time", and "intercept" a value.
 This parameter should not be used without careful study of the underlying code.
 This parameter is not supported with num_piecewise_breaks > 0.
 The default is {}.

+time_breaks: you can specify where you wish piecewise breaks to occur in the interval (0,1).
+If time_breaks is left empty while the num_piecewise_breaks > 0, then the location of the piecewise breaks will be selected at random over the (0,1) interval.
+If the list is not empty, then the list size must be equal to the number of piecewise breaks.
+The default is [].

 #### create_data_set()